 Testing is primarily performed for those who are seriously ill (hospitalized) and for those who are at risk for a severe case of influenza or for complications.

 Several different types of influenza tests may be used to detect an infection.
 These include:

-- Viral culture – considered the traditional "gold standard" for diagnosing influenza but can take 3 to 7 days.
+- Viral culture—the availability of viral cultures is decreasing as most laboratories adopt molecular assays to detect viral infections.
+Viral cultures are costly and more difficult to perform and take up to 3 to 10 days to provide a result, which makes them less clinically useful for evaluating an individual.
 Culture can detect influenza A and B and determine the strain and subtype of influenza, which helps formulate the influenza vaccine for the following year and identify emerging strains that could lead to a pandemic.
-Culture can detect other respiratory viruses that may be causing someone's symptoms.
+Cultures can detect other respiratory viruses that may be causing someone's symptoms.

-For more on these, see the article Influenza Tests.
+For more on these, see the article on Influenza Tests.

 A healthcare practitioner may order other lab tests in conjunction with an influenza test: